stagenow/docs/edge/source/stagingprofiles.md

 To publish a profile:

-1. Select the appropriate checkboxes for the desired bar code types, or select an NFC tag, for deployment.
+1. Select the appropriate checkboxes for the desired bar code types, an NFC tag, or an audio file for deployment.

 2. Select Test to test the functionality of the profile before publishing.
 This generates a PDF of test staging bar code(s).
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.

     ![img](images/SNBarCode_Test.jpg)

+3. If using an audio file for staging, select Play Audio to test the functionality of the Audio profile before publishing.

-3. If the staging material functions properly, select Publish to publish the material for operator use.
-Note that the administrator can choose to publish only certain types of bar codes and/or NFC tags that were successfully tested, and publish the others when they are ready.
+4. If the staging material functions properly, select Publish to publish the material for operator use.
+Note that the administrator can choose to publish only certain types of bar codes, NFC tags, and/or audio files that were successfully tested, and publish the others when they are ready.

 4. Enter staging instructions for the operator, and select Publish Now.